Entanglement in prepare-and-measure scenarios: many questions, a few answers: Entanglement-assisted qubits vs ququart communication

 While we are unable to evaluate the right-hand-side analytically, it can be reliably optimised numerically by parameterising the states using hyperspherical coordinates (the space of real ququarts is a 4-sphere).
 We implemented several different optimisation methods and consistently find

 This is to be compared to the known complex ququart value $W = 48 \sqrt{5} \approx 107.33$.
 Notably, we were unable to improve the value \eqref{eq:conj} by allowing for higher dimensional entanglement.
-It would therefore be interesting to determine the maximal value of $W$ for qubit communication and unbounded entanglement.
+It would therefore be interesting to determine the maximal value of $W$ for qubit communication and unrestricted entanglement.
 One possible approach would be to use the methods introduced in \cite{companionpaper}, but this would be computationally demanding.

 Finally, we have also considered the optimal value of the witness \eqref{eq:SICW} when $\phi_+$ is substituted for a partially entangled pure two-qubit state of the form assuming general CPTP maps.
 One would expect that correlations monotonically depend on the degree of entanglement.
 Alternating convex searches (displayed in Figure~\ref{fig:SICtheta}) clearly indicate the expected relation.
 Notably, for $\theta=0$ we have a product state and the witness value reduces to that obtained with qubit communication without entanglement.
-Supported by these finding, we conjecture that ququarts are a strictly stronger resource than $\EA_{2}$ qubits.
+This constitutes strong numerical evidence that swapping the shared maximally entangled state for partially entangled states does not affect our conclusion about the noise robustness of the SIC witness, and in fact can only increase the gap.